weitzwoman/BankNotes/README.md

 - Paper Clip Gem

 COMPLETE:
+- copyright, add description of app to homepage, add about page on bottom bar link
 - as a user, i can add budgeting to my accounts for monthly amounts, by category (update and delete categories)
 - as a user, i can add budgeting to my accounts for yearly amounts, by category (update and delete categories)
 - add username to navbar